 Of course, hiring a professional editor does come with a price tag, and most freelancers calculate their costs based on the number of words.
 In light of this, several Reedsy editors have been kind enough to offer tips for authors who are in the revision process and looking to cut down on word count.

-8 revision tips from our editors to help you stick to word count guidelines
+How to stick to word count guidelines

+However, if you're done with your first draft and you're shocked by the amount of words in it, it might be time to cut down.
 Let the words of Truman Capote be your revising mantra: “I’m all for the scissors.
 I believe more in the scissors than I do in the pencil.”
 Grab your scissors and take these tips into account.

 1) Don’t edit until the first draft is completed